Skip to main content

 • Soothe itchiness with a warm compress and bathe eyes in warm water several times a day.

-Prevent the spread:
+Prevent the Spread:

 • Wash hands frequently with soap and water or use an antibacterial sanitizing hand gel.